New Lucena: History

-When the Americans came, Pueblo de Lucena was again incorporated to Santa Barbara in 1902 for economic security and facilitation of government.
+When the Americans came, Lucena was again incorporated to Santa Barbara in 1902 for economic security and facilitation of government.
 In 1921, the prominent citizens of Lucena petitioned for its separation from Santa Barbara.
-On January 1, 1947, Lucena became a new town in the Province of Iloilo, and was later renamed New Lucena.
+On January 1, 1947, Lucena became a separate town again, and was later renamed New Lucena.

 Geography

 New Lucena is located in the central portion of the Province of Iloilo.
 New Lucena has a total land area of 4410 ha, or 0.83% of the total area of Iloilo Province.
 It is 24 km from Iloilo City.

 The town proper of New Lucena could be traversed by land either way via Dawis-Zarraga or via Santa Barbara.
 New Lucena is crisscrossed by the roads from the north to south and east to west thus providing roads for easy means of transportation.

 Soil

 The soil classification map of New Lucena reflects two types of soil, namely the Alimodian Clay Loam and the Santa Rita Clay Loam.